 (I love Pinterest because it works like a search engine and people are literally flocking to Pinterest to find answers to their questions 😲)

 You can actually do this the same day you post your blog and you can create 8-10 pins with an online graphic design tool, like Canva, and post these fresh pins into Pinterest to lead back to your blog.
-To take it a step further, you can automate your fresh pins in Tailwind, after you have posted them to Pinterest!
+To take it a step further, you can automate your fresh pins in a planning tool like Tailwind, after you have posted them to Pinterest!

 If you haven’t heard this enough, you need to hear it again: start to build your email list.
 You do not own any social media platforms (regardless of how many people follow you, you should not just depend on building your brand on the “borrowed land” of social media).
 A great email service provider is Flodesk.